-The Development of the Yishuv (Jewish Settlement) During the Interwar Period
+The Yishuv (Jewish Settlement) During the Interwar Period

-By the end of the mandate’s first decade…more that 162,000 Jews lived… in Palestine, 17 percent of the country’s inhabitants.
+By the end of the British Mandate‘s first decade, more that 162,000 Jews lived in Palestine, making up 17 percent of the country’s inhabitants.
 Of these, 37,000 lived on the soil, in 11 agricultural settlements totaling 700,000 dunams [approximately 175,000 acres]; 13 other Zionist agricultural schools and experimental stations were also functioning.
 Improved farming techniques were continually being devised.
 Citrus crops were growing in size and quality.